-How to Can Apple Pie Filling?
+How to Can Homemade Apple Pie Filling?

-To can apple filling, you’ll need to prepare the water bath canner and sterilize the jars plus lids.
-Use a large funnel and paddle the apple pie filling into the jars leaving 1.5 inches of space at the top.
+To can your filling, you’ll need to prepare the water bath canner and sterilize the jars plus lids.
+Use a large funnel and paddle the filling into the jars leaving 1.5 inches of space at the top.
 Wipe any filling from around the mouth of the jars.
 Place the lids on and the screw until tight.
 Process in the canner for 25 minutes.
 Transfer jars to a cooling rack or a towel and allow them to cool off completely.
 Check your lids to make sure a proper seal was formed the next day, they should not pop up when touched or pushed down on.

 What to Do with Leftover Apple Pie Filling?

-More Vegan Dessert Recipes:
+Vegan Dessert Recipes

 P.S.
 As always friends, if you try this recipe make sure to come back here to rate it, snap a photo and tag me with #VeggieSociety on Instagram, it always makes my day ~ Florentina Xo’s.

 - 4 granny smith apples or your favorite kind

 - 1/3 cup granulated sugar or brown sugar